-Alex Cap is a composer for film, video games, and other visual media with a background as a classical pianist.
+Alex Cap is a composer for film, video games, other visual media, and the concert stage with a background as a classical pianist.
 His most recent work includes scoring a documentary about the Afro-Brazilian martial art of Capoeira, as well as several student short films.
 He was one of 19 international composers selected for the 2015 NYU Film Scoring Workshop in Memory of Buddy Baker, undergoing critiques by and attending panels run by Ira Newborn (Ferris Bueller’s Day Off, The Naked Gun 2 1/2), Mark Suozzo (The Nanny Diaries), Mark Snow (The X-Files), Sean Callery (24, Homeland), and Paul Chihara (China Beach).
 In the summer of 2014, Cap created the music and sound design for Sagittarius, a first-person rail-shooter designed for the Oculus Rift that won the August 2014 Dare to Be Digital game design competition at Abertay University in Scotland, and was nominated for a BAFTA “Ones to Watch” award.
 In June 2013, he scored 2 short films in the span of 48 hours during the 48 Hour Film Project in New York.
 One of the films, Post No Bills, earned him the Honorable Mention for Best Musical Score amid 60 other teams, only 15 of which (including Post No Bills) made it into the “Best of NY” screening.
 He also composed the music for Kairos, a video game designed at the 2012 Philly Game Jam that won the “Most Innovative” and “Judges Choice” awards against 9 other teams.

 Cap has had the immense privilege of arranging and orchestrating for such luminaries as master flutist Sir James Galway, YouTube sensations Alex Boyé and Nick Pitera, theater moguls Nell Benjamin (Legally Blonde) and Ben Toth, Branden James of America’s Got Talent renown, The American Boychoir, and Montclair University Symphony Orchestra, among others.
 His arrangements are performed regularly at American composer Tim Janis’s yearly American Christmas Carol concerts (one of the best holiday-themed stage productions in NYC alongside the Radio City Christmas Spectacular, according to CBS New York) at Carnegie Hall, the proceeds for which benefit Kate Winslet’s Golden Hat Foundation.